 To be on the safe side, you should stop putting your fingers in your mouth whenever you can.
 You should also make sure your hands are always clean.
 The best way to do that is with frequent handwashing, especially if you decide you want to look at and feel your new piercing.

 In addition to your salt water rinses, you should also make sure to drink water frequently throughout the day.
-That can help keep your piercing site clean and stop that bacteria from making your tongue piercing site their new home.
+That can help to keep your piercing site clean and stop that bacteria from making your tongue piercing site their new home.

 The signs of a tongue infection are pretty easy to spot, even if you don’t frequently look at the piercing in the mirror.
 An infection can be signaled by a few different symptoms, including redness around the piercing area, swelling, discoloration, weird-looking discharge and pain.

 Nobody loves going to the doctor.
 It’s expensive and it can mean taking time off of work to go, depending upon what your schedule is.
-But if you notice signs of an infection, you need to bite the bullet and get in to see the doctor.
+Nevertheless, if you notice signs of an infection, you need to bite the bullet and get in to see the doctor.

 You are taking a big chance if you ignore the signs of infection just to save yourself the money you’ll have to spend on a doctor.
 You could end up losing a lot more money if you need a hospital stay to clear up a bad infection that could have been treated easily to begin with.